bioint/DSEO/docs/visualizations.md

 # Visualizations
-<span style="color:black">DSEO consists of six dimensions with hierarchical terms.
+<span style="color:black"> The DSEO consists of six dimensions with hierarchical terms.
 Each dimension serves to answer a specific question about a data science learning resource.</span>

-<span style="color:black">In the original design of DSEO, every term was an instance of a
+<span style="color:black">In the original design of the DSEO, every term was an instance of a
 [SKOS](https://www.w3.org/2004/02/skos/) concept, and all concept instances were connected with the broaderTransitive property.
 However, for the purposes of browsing on BioPortal, we created a version of DSEO that has a class/subclass structure.
 This is seen in the ttl file found